Oscar producers bank on 'funny, very kind' host Ellen DeGeneres

-LOS ANGELES (Reuters) - Now they know how big the show is and how much people care, but the producers of the Oscars aren’t making any apologies for their maiden effort running Hollywood’s biggest show last year or the provocative humor of its host, Seth MacFarlane.
+LOS ANGELES, Feb 24 (Reuters) - Now they know how big the show is and how much people care, but the producers of the Oscars aren’t making any apologies for their maiden effort running Hollywood’s biggest show last year or the provocative humor of its host, Seth MacFarlane.

 Despite some harsh reviews from TV critics, Craig Zadan and Neil Meron pulled in the largest U.S. audience in three years, a ratings bump in the 18-49 demographic coveted by TV networks and, perhaps most importantly for them, a second chance to show what they could do.